gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-01/index.md

 - Fixes a missing image in the documentation
 - Adds the Gruntwork License.
-Previously, the repository was unlicensed, thus subject to the ["all rights reserved" style default license](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#choosing-the-right-license) which we don't want.
+Previously, the repository was unlicensed, thus subject to the [&quot;all rights reserved&quot; style default license](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#choosing-the-right-license) which we don&apos;t want.